 You must participate in weekly, individual on-site supervision with your on-site supervisor totaling one hour per week.
 Your site supervisor should have their final formal internship evaluation submitted to the instructor one week prior to the last day of classes.
-Copies of the form are available at www.nccucounseling.com.
+They may complete either the printed copy of the evaluation - or the online version (when it is available) at www.nccucounseling.com/supervisors/.
 The instructor will use the site supervisor's final evaluation as an element of the overall final evaluation by the instructor/university supervisor.
+Please go to the Bb Discussion Board and complete the Site Supervisor info.